 The Mars Volta: Every album ranked from worst to best

-Although The Mars Volta disbanded some 14 years ago, their entire discography has been released in a lavish 18-LP vinyl boxset titled La Realidad de los Sueños, which chronicles the band’s six extraordinary albums in excruciating detail.
+Although The Mars Volta disbanded some 14 years ago, their entire discography was recently released in a lavish 18-LP vinyl boxset titled La Realidad de los Sueños, which chronicles the band’s six extraordinary albums in excruciating detail.
 And this is just the excuse we need to reappraise every album by the El Paso experimentalists.

 The prog rock band, led by vocalist Cedric Bixler-Zavala and guitarist Omar Rodríguez-López, disbanded in 2013, when Cedric and Omar reformed their previous band At The Drive-In.
 Rumours persist, however, that The Mars Volta will reform or already have, with Cedric alluding to it on Twitter in 2019.
 When pushed to elaborate, the vocalist suggested: “What it’s NOT going to be is your ‘fav member line-up’ playing their ‘classic records’ in full etc. Maybe we’ll play old shit, who knows how we feel.”
 That was two years and a global pandemic ago, though, so who knows whether their reconnection will still go beyond the caretaking of their reissues to new material and live dates.

 While we wait in hope, let’s return to the task of ranking the band’s albums and a piece of small print.
 While we’ve explored their qualities, we haven’t delved into the respective concepts, because a) they deserve expansive word counts all to themselves, b) they’re often impenetrable, and c) they don’t have a lasting role in how good the music is – who, for instance, declares: ‘I hate the album but love the concept?’

 So with that clarified, let’s dive in…